 Prerequisite: EECS 281; (C or better, No OP/F).
 Enrollment in one minor elective allowed for Computer Science Minors.
 Minimum grade requirement of "C" for enforced prerequisites.
+(4 credits)

-(4 credits) Survey of programming language features and paradigms and how to effectively use them.
+Survey of programming language features and paradigms and how to effectively use them.
 Introduces common features for program execution, data, and resource management.
 Exploration of paradigms including imperative, functional, object-oriented, and declarative programming, as well as advanced programming techniques.
 Students will gain experience in large projects that incorporate these paradigms.
 CourseProfile (ATLAS)

-Advisory Prerequisite: permission of instructor.
-(1-4 credits) Topics of current interest selected by the faculty.
+Topics of current interest selected by the faculty.
 Lecture, seminar, or laboratory.
 CourseProfile (ATLAS)